core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The server MUST protect every multicast notification for the target resource with Group OSCORE.
 In particular, the group mode of Group OSCORE defined in {{Section 8 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-The process described in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE 'external_aad' to encrypt and sign the multicast notification (see Sections 4.3.1 and 4.3.2 of {{I-D.ietf-core-oscore-groupcomm}}).
+The process described in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE 'external_aad' to encrypt and sign the multicast notification (see {{Section 4.3 of I-D.ietf-core-oscore-groupcomm}}).

 *  The 'request_kid' is the 'kid' value in the OSCORE option of the phantom registration request, i.e., the Sender ID of the server.